 The real danger of these little suckers is that we often don’t realize they even exist.
 They linger in the background of our minds, causing fear and doubt in our lives.

-As I have mentioned here before, the way we talk to ourselves can have a huge influence on our productivity, performance and self-esteem.
+The way we talk to ourselves has a huge influence on our productivity, performance, and self-esteem.

 Disclosure – This post contains affiliate links and I will be compensated if you make a purchase after clicking on my links.
 Any compensation I receive does not affect the price you pay.